 On top of the dresser I’m just resting a wall print for now but I have plans to make some DIY nursery shelves for the wall above… and of course will place a change mattress on top.

-Has this furniture upcycle inspired you to try something different for your home?
+Has this baby change table upcycle inspired you to makeover a piece of furniture in your home?